 In Pune Municipal Corporation, the Court had held that land acquisition can void under section 24(2) of the Land Acquisition Act of 2013, if compensation has not been deposited in the bank accounts of the land owners or with the court.
 It was categorically clarified that money in the government treasury will not be treated as a payment to a landowner.

 But by a 2:1 judgment in Indore Development Authority, the Court held that land acquisitions could not lapse due to a land-owner's refusal to accept compensation within 5 years.
 It held that once compensation has been tendered, but the person refuses to accept it, this amounts to a discharge of obligation under section 31(1) of the Land Acquisition Act, 1894.
 In addition, the majority judges - Justices Mishra and AK Goel held the previous 2014 Pune Municipal Corporation judgment to be ‘per incuriam’, while Justice Shantanagoudar dissented.

 The new judgment created chaos as it meant reopening the various High Court decisions that were settled under the principle evolved in Pune Municipal Corporation.

-Following the eruption of the controversy, the then CJI Dipak Misra on February 26th, 2018 formed a Constitution Bench to decide if the 2018 Bench could have invalidated the earlier decision of the 2014 Bench.
-The matter was not taken up during the remainder of his tenure and was only subsequently listed by the succeding Chief Justice Ranjan Gogoi.
+Following the eruption of the controversy, the then CJI Dipak Misra on February 26, 2018 formed a Constitution Bench to decide if the 2018 Bench could have invalidated the earlier decision of the 2014 Bench.
+The matter was not taken up during the remainder of his tenure and was only subsequently listed by the succeeding Chief Justice Ranjan Gogoi.

-1) Can a past decision of the Supreme Court be overruled by a subsequent Bench of same strength on a question of law?
-Or does the subsequent Bench need to refer it to the Chief Justice for formation of a larger Bench?
+1) Can a Supreme Court decision on a question of law be overruled by a subsequent Supreme Court bench of the same strength?
+Or does the subsequent bench need to refer the matter to the Chief Justice for formation of a larger bench?